MicrosoftDocs/architecture-center/docs/example-scenario/integration/logic-apps-data-integration-content.md

 This solution uses Azure Logic Apps to integrate cloud data into on-premises data storage.

+The following architecture illustrates the use of API Management, storage of secrets and API keys with Azure Key Vault, connection to SQL Server through an on-premises data gateway, and performance monitoring with Azure Monitor.
+All of this integrated through the orchestration of Logic Apps.

 ## Architecture